Healthcare in China: Primary care

 After 1949 the Ministry of Public Health was responsible for all healthcare activities and established and supervised all facets of health policy.
 Along with a system of national, provincial, and local facilities, the ministry regulated a network of industrial and state enterprise hospitals and other facilities covering the health needs of workers of those enterprises.
 In 1981 this additional network provided approximately 25 percent of the country's total health services.

 Health care was provided in both rural and urban areas through a three-tiered system.
 In rural areas, the first tier was made up of barefoot doctors working out of village medical centers.
 They provided preventive and primary-care services, with an average of two doctors per 1,000 people; given their importance as healthcare providers, particularly in rural areas, the government introduced measures to improve their performance through organized training and an annual licensing exam.
 At the next level were the township health centers, which functioned primarily as outpatient clinics for about 10,000 to 30,000 people each.
 These centers had about ten to thirty beds each, and the most qualified members of the staff were assistant doctors.
 The two lower-level tiers made up the "rural collective health system" that provided most of the country's medical care.
 Only the most seriously ill patients were referred to the third and final tier, the county hospitals, which served 200,000 to 600,000 people each and were staffed by senior doctors who held degrees from 5-year medical schools.
-Utilization of health services in rural areas has been shown to increase as a result of the rise in income in rural households and the government's substantial fiscal investment in health.
+Use of health services in rural areas has been shown to increase as a result of the rise in income in rural households and the government's substantial fiscal investment in health.
 Health care in urban areas was provided by paramedical personnel assigned to factories and neighborhood health stations.
 If more professional care was necessary the patient was sent to a district hospital, and the most serious cases were handled by municipal hospitals.
 To ensure a higher level of care, several state enterprises and government agencies sent their employees directly to the district or municipal hospitals, circumventing the paramedical, or barefoot doctor, stage.
 However, primary care in China has not developed as well as intended.
 The main barrier has been the scarcity of suitably-qualified health professionals.